BodoBookhagen/BodoBookhagen.github.io/_pages/theses.md

 There are several open theses topics that interested students can work on.
 Please contact [me](mailto:bodo.bookhagen@uni-potsdam.de) if you would like to pursue this.

 # Past theses advising
 There have been several MSc and BSc theses advised in the past years.
-These were at the University of California, Santa Barbara in the Deparments of [Geography](https://geog.ucsb.edu/) and [Earth Sciences](https://www.geol.ucsb.edu/), at the University of Potsdam in the [Institute of Geosciences](http://www.geo.uni-potsdam.de/), [Institute of Environmental Sciences and Geography](https://www.uni-potsdam.de/de/umwelt/), [Institute of Biochemistry and Biology](https://www.uni-potsdam.de/en/ibb/), and at the [Institute of Geodesy and Geoinformation Science](https://www.igg.tu-berlin.de/menue/institut_fuer_geodaesie_und_geoinformationstechnik/parameter/en/), Technical University of Berlin.
+These were at the University of California, Santa Barbara in the Deparments of [Geography](https://geog.ucsb.edu/) and [Earth Sciences](https://www.geol.ucsb.edu/), at the University of Potsdam in the [Institute of Geosciences](http://www.geo.uni-potsdam.de/), [Institute of Environmental Sciences and Geography](https://www.uni-potsdam.de/de/umwelt/), [Institute of Biochemistry and Biology](https://www.uni-potsdam.de/en/ibb/), and at the [Institute of Computer Science](https://www.uni-potsdam.de/en/cs/).
+External theses were advised at the [Geography Department](https://www.geographie.hu-berlin.de/en/geography_department) at the Humboldt University and at the [Institute of Geodesy and Geoinformation Science](https://www.igg.tu-berlin.de/menue/institut_fuer_geodaesie_und_geoinformationstechnik/parameter/en/) at the Technical University of Berlin.
 Below is an *incomplete* list of MSc and BSc theses.

 ## List of advised MSc thesis in reversed chronological order
 ### Abbreviations: